 Gemfile, so you must first add the Active Model Serializers manually.

 If you're not familiar with AMS, it's the tool used to serialize Active Model objects.
-This is sort of like the secret sauce to Rails API development.
-Through AMS, the Rails community is essentially trying to standardize JSON API responses.
+It's the secret sauce to Rails API development.
+Through AMS, the Rails community is mostly trying to standardize JSON API responses.

 Add this to